We were delighted to welcome HRH The Duke of York to TPP House on Wednesday to officially open our new HQ - http://glassdoor.com/slink.htm?key=vQdli

 Advice to Management

 I applied online.
-The process took 3+ months.
-I interviewed at The Phoenix Partnership (Leeds, England).
+The process took 4 weeks.
+I interviewed at The Phoenix Partnership (Horsforth, England) in April 2017.